juliaolivieri/COMP_293C_Computational_Biology/project/README.md

    ```
 1. You should be prompted for your cluster password.
 Enter it.
 1. The file should now be present on your local computer.

+### Windows

+1. If you don't have it already, download WinSCP: https://winscp.net/eng/download.php.
+2. Here is an example:
+3. Directions for moving files from your local computer to the cluster: https://winscp.net/eng/docs/task_upload.
+4. Directions for moving files from the cluster to your local computer: https://winscp.net/eng/docs/task_download.